Software categories: Copylefted software

 Copylefted software is free software whose distribution terms ensure that all copies of all versions carry more or less the same distribution terms.
-This means, for instance, that copyleft licenses generally disallows others to add additional requirements to the software (though a limited set of safe added requirements can be allowed) and require making source code available.
+This means, for instance, that copyleft licenses generally disallow others to add additional requirements to the software (though a limited set of safe added requirements can be allowed) and require making source code available.
 This shields the program, and its modified versions, from some of the common ways of making a program proprietary.
 Some copyleft licenses block other means of turning software proprietary.

 Copyleft is a general concept.
 Copylefting an actual program requires a specific set of distribution terms.
-Different copyleft licenses are usually “incompatible” due to varying terms, which makes it illegal to merge the code using one license with the code using the other license.
+Different copyleft licenses are usually "incompatible" due to varying terms, which makes it illegal to merge the code using one license with the code using the other license.
 If two pieces of software use the same license, they are generally mergeable.

 Non-copylefted free software

-Noncopylefted free software comes from the author with permission to redistribute and modify and to add license restrictions.
+Noncopylefted free software comes from the author with permission to redistribute modify and add license restrictions.

 If a program is free but not copylefted, then some copies or modified versions may not be free.
 A software company can compile the program, with or without modifications, and distribute the executable file as a proprietary software product.
 The X Window System illustrates this approach.
 The X Consortium releases X11 with distribution terms that make it non-copylefted free software.
-If you wish, you can get a copy that has those distribution terms and is free.
-However, nonfree versions are available and workstations and PC graphics boards for which nonfree versions are the only ones that work.
+If you wish, you can get a copy that has those distribution terms and is free, however nonfree versions are available.
+There are workstations and PC graphics boards for which nonfree versions are the only versions that will work.
 The developers of X11 made X11 nonfree for a while; they were able to do this because others had contributed their code under the same non-copyleft license.